How are you Curious?

 3. Like Leonardo da Vinci; the 'observer' type?

 Are you good at discovering new angles or considerations not yet observed by others?
 If so, you might spot equipment that can be dual-purposed e.g. an under-utilised hot press machine for bonding one product could test spring-back on a different, 90-degree mould.
 You can maximise the return on your inventiveness by asking questions like “what else?” and “what now?” regularly.
-You will home in naturally on what is critical so spend time to consider cause-effect and study how others have handled similar constraints in other settings e.g. conflicts between space/time; time/temperature; temperature/manipulation.
+If you are a keen 'observer' type (e.g. auditors tend to be) your perception powers hone in naturally on what is critical.
+You benefit your team most by studying how others handle similar constraints in different settings e.g. conflicts between space/time; time/temperature; temperature/manipulation.
+By generalising these principles and lessons for new situations, you can contribute significantly.

 4. Like Albert Einstein; the 'solver' type?